 Inhalation toxicology studies with chrysotile asbestos have in the past been performed at exceedingly high doses (usually 10 mg/m3), using pulverized fibers without full consideration of the impact of the fiber distribution or dimensions.
-Modeling has suggested that these exposures have exceeded lung overload levels, making quantitative assessment of these studies difficult if not impossible.
+Modelling has suggested that these exposures have exceeded lung overload levels making quantitative assessment of these studies difficult if not impossible.

-This study is the first to assess the cellular and pathological response in the rat lung to a well-characterized aerosol of chrysotile asbestos in a 90-day subchronic inhalation toxicology study.
-The protocol, based on that established by the European Commission for the evaluation of synthetic vitreous fibers, also was designed to assess the potential for reversibility of any such changes and to permit association of responses with fibre dose in the lung and the influence of fibre length.
+This study is the first to assess the cellular and pathological response in the rat lung to a well characterised aerosol of chrysotile asbestos in a 90 day sub-chronic inhalation toxicology study.
+The protocol, based upon that established by the European Commission for the evaluation of synthetic vitreous fibers also was designed to assess the potential for reversibility of any such changes and to permit association of responses with fibre dose in the lung and the influence of fibre length.

-Through 90 days of exposure and 92 days of recovery, chrysotile at a mean exposure of 76 fibers $L > 20 \ \mu \text{m/cm}^3$

-(3413 total fibers/cm3) resulted in no fibrosis (Wagner score 1.8 to 2.6) at any time point.
+Though 90 days of exposure and 92 days of recovery, chrysotile at a mean exposure of 76 fibres L>20 μ m/cm3 (3413 total fiber/cm3) resulted in no fibrosis (Wagner score 1.8 to 2.6) at any time point.
 In a similar study on the biosoluble CMS fiber performed at a similar particle/fiber exposure level although at a higher gravimetric level, Wagner grade 4 fibrosis was observed with a moderate increase in PMNs.
 The authors attributed this to an overload effect due to the large number of particles.
-The higher chrysotile fiber concentration used in the current study exceeded the particle/fiber concentration used in any other comparable subchronic fiber study in terms of both the number of fibers $L > 20 \,\mu\text{m}$ and the total number of fibers/cm3.
+The higher chrysotile fiber concentration used in the current study exceeded the particle/fiber concentration used in any other comparable sub-chronic fiber study both in terms of the number of fibers L>20 μm and total number of fibers/cm3.

-As predicted by the recent biopersistence studies on chrysotile, this study clearly shows that at an exposure concentration 5000 times greater than the U.S. threshold limit value of 0.1 f(WHO)/cm3, chrysotile produces no significant pathological response in a subchronic inhalation toxicology study.
+As predicted by the recent biopersistence studies on chrysotile, this study clearly shows that at that at an exposure concentration 5,000 times greater than the US-Threshold Limit Value of 0.1 f(WHO)/cm3, chrysotile produces no significant pathological response in a sub-chronic inhalation toxicology study.